Actively managed funds are the best way to obtain the holy grail that is dividend growth

 There is no evidence of a relationship between GDP growth and equity returns; conversely, there is strong evidence that higher economic growth is uncorrelated with dividend growth.
 This may come as a surprise to many readers, particularly those who pin their investment decisions on the latest economic outlook.

 This is where actively managed equity income funds should score over their passive or “smart beta” peers.
 These factor-based funds, by definition, use rules, not stock selection – for example, focusing on higher yielding shares.
-However, high dividend yield is unlikely to be associated with high dividend growth; on the contrary, growth is more likely to be negative.
+However, high dividend yield is unlikely to be associated with high dividend growth; on the contrary, growth is more likely to be negative, this should be factored into equity income pension planning.

 That said, some unfavoured companies failing a smart-beta screen may be identified as suitable candidates by an active manager because they are reliable enough to maintain or grow a dividend despite a significant fall in the share price.